Microsoft SPLA Explained: Everything You Need to Know

 Can you use SPLA licenses in Azure?

-Customers must engage with a service provider with an SPLA agreement to bring SPLA licenses to Azure.
+To bring SPLA licenses to Azure, customers must engage with a service provider with an SPLA agreement.
 Remember, SPLA licences cannot be resold and must only be provided with services.

 Can providers use their perpetual licences for hosting?